michael-lazar/mozz-archiver/README.md

 $ tools/gemini-server --warc-dir /path/to/warc/files/ --index-db index.sqlite
 ```

-Connect using any gemini client that can handle proxy requests:
+Connect to it using any gemini client that can handle proxy requests:

 ```
 # Send the requested URL to the server running on localhost:1965